 3. After it is confirmed the employee processes it.
 The amount is deducted after the employee certifies it

 |Stop Payment||The possible way to stop payment for a bank draft is when it is lost or destroyed.
 The bank may provide with a replace issue draft instead||A certified cheque guarantees payment will be made this means it is not possible to stop payment after the certified cheque is issued|

 |Security||Banks charge a lower fee for bank draft in comparison to certified cheque||The certified cheque is guaranteed and banks charge a higher fee to issue it|

 |Particulars||Date, the amount payable, payees name||Date, name, the amount in words and figures, signature|

 It is necessary to understand both these instruments provided by the bank.
-Both certified cheque vs bank draft is provided by the bank and are used widely.
+Both the certified cheque and bank draft is provided by the bank and are used widely.
 Different countries have different names and even though the path is different the end result is the same.
 These instruments help in settling for goods and services.
 It is therefore very important to understand these instruments to decide which ones to use in which situation

 This has been a guide to the Bank Draft vs Certified Cheque.
 Here we discuss the top differences between Bank Draft and Certified Cheque along with infographics and comparison table.
 You may also have a look at the following articles –